Almond Milk vs. Soy Milk: Which Delivers More Protein and Healthier Fats?

 Every cup of unsweetened soy milk offers 7–8 grams of protein, closely resembling cow's milk, which makes it a particularly valuable source for those adhering to a plant-based diet.

-For individuals looking to enhance their protein intake with convenient supplementation, a quality plant-based protein powder can provide an excellent complement to your daily nutrition.
 In contrast, almond milk provides only 1 gram of protein per cup and lacks essential amino acids, categorizing it as an incomplete protein source.

 The superior amino acid composition found in soy protein is reflected in its higher Digestible Indispensable Amino Acid Score (DIAAS) in comparison to other plant-based beverages, although it still ranks lower than cow's milk [3]NCBI - Protein Quality Assessment.